Voice-overs: Part 2 of 3

 4. Keep it short

 Don’t clutter the voice-over script with too much as this can draw attention away from the video.
-To keep your audience engaged, all you have to do is convey the relevant information quickly and clearly.
+To keep your audience engaged, all you have to do is convey the relevant information quickly and clearly, you can follow the EduBirdie tips for a better result.
 Try using a varied pace to keep the audience interested and avoid monotony.

 5. Make it easy to say